 There are three notable institutions located 1-3 km outside the downtown area.

 The Nordic House (Norðurlandahúsið í Føroyum) is a cultural institution under the auspices of the Nordic Council of Ministers.
-The house is active as a Nordic cultural venue with a diverse programme activity, including all art forms and targeting all age and interest groups.
+The house is active as a Nordic cultural venue with a diverse programme activity.
+This includes all art forms.
+They target all age and interest groups.
 Arriving here in the evening I only had the opportunity to admire the architecture and peer through the large windows.

 National Museum – culture and nature (Føroya Fornminnisavn) is a permanent exhibition about Faroese natural and cultural history, and includes sections from geology, botany, zoology, archaeology, folk-life, and history.
 Somewhat cryptic the museum describes itself like this: “Nothing in nature or culture is static.
 Nature affects culture, and culture affects nature.
 New knowledge and scientific results come into sight, and the exhibit is therefore a process.”
 I never got the opportunity to decipher this statement because I arrived at the door outside opening hours.